EZman1/MediatorExample/README.md

 }

 ```
 This code shows an implementation of a Command using the MediatR library.
-In this code, there are two classes: CreateUserCommand and CreateUserCommandHandler.
+In this code, there are two classes: **CreateUserCommand** and **CreateUserCommandHandler**.

-CreateUserCommand is a simple data class that represents the request to create a user.
+**CreateUserCommand** is a simple data class that represents the request to create a user.

-CreateUserCommandHandler is the class that handles the CreateUserCommand request.
-The Handle method takes the CreateUserCommand request and it is responsible for executing the request.
+**CreateUserCommandHandler** is the class that handles the **CreateUserCommand** request.
+The Handle method takes the **CreateUserCommand** request and it is responsible for executing the request.

 ## Validation